apache/servicecomb-website/_posts/2017-09-13-saga-background.md

 ## Summary
 Now we have a solution to tackle our data consistency issue with saga.
 It allows us to either successfully perform all transactions or compensate succeeded ones in case any fails.
 Although saga does not provide ACID guarantee, it still suits many scenarios where eventual data consistency is enough.
 How do we design a saga system?
-Let's address the question in our next blog post.
+Let\'s address the question in our next blog post.

 ## References